From BR Bullpen

 Biographical Information

-Bobby Abreu was one of the most gifted players in the major leagues during his lengthy 17-year career.
-He possessed power, speed and a superb batting eye.
-He was extremely durable and hit over .300 six times, had 20 or more stolen bases fourteen times, over 20 homers nine times, over 100 walks twelve times, an OBP of more than .400 ten times, concluding his sterling career with an OBP of nearly 40 percent.
-One the downside, however, he topped 100 strikeouts in fourteen of those years.
-In the field he was a steady, though unsspectacular, performer.
+Bobby Abreu is a solid future Hall of Fame candidate.
+He has been one of the most gifted players in the major leagues during his lengthy 18-year career, possessing ample power, speed and a superb batting eye.
+He has been extremely durable and hit over .300 six times; had 20 or more stolen bases fourteen times; 100 or more RBI nine times; over 20 homers nine times; over 100 walks twelve times; an OBP of more than .400 ten times, and a career OBP of nearly 40 percent.
+On the downside, however, he topped 100 strikeouts in fourteen of those years.
+In the field he was a steady, though unspectacular, performer.
 Abreu had two 30/30 seasons (the first member of the Philadelphia Phillies to do so), - and seven consecutive 20/20 seasons.
 Despite his superior talent and outstanding statistics, he was (curiously) only a two-time All-Star selection.

 Abreu was signed by the Houston Astros in 1990 and was with the organization until 1997.
 He topped the Pacific Coast League in triples two years in a row at Tucson in 1995 and 1996.
 He was later drafted by the Tampa Bay Devil Rays with the sixth pick in the expansion draft.
 Abreu never played for the Devil Rays though because before the draft the Devil Rays and Phillies worked out a deal.
 If the Devil Rays picked Abreu, the Phillies would send shortstop Kevin Stocker to them.
 Stocker never panned out mostly due to injuries but Abreu went on to shine.